leszakal/CINS-465-ImageSharing/README.md

 - Users can upload image files to this website with titles, descriptions, and tags
 - Posts can be edited or deleted by the poster
-- Logged in users can leave comments on posts; comments are deletable.
+- Logged in users can leave comments on posts; comments are deletable
 - Use the search box to find images from tags or titles
 - Click on any image name or the image itself to see a detailed view
 - Created with the Django framework and Bootstrap; deployed via Google Cloud Platform